 Current Volunteer Opportunities

-Please contact Lori Haig (414-352-2880 x144), the volunteer coordinator, for additional information regarding these volunteer positions:
+Please contact Laurie Haig (414-352-2880 x144), the Volunteer Coordinator, for additional information regarding these volunteer positions: